 Many people throughout Miami-Dade County rely on the Metrobus to get them from place to place, whether for shopping, work, or otherwise.
 Typically, taking the Metrobus is a safe and cost-effective way to get around, however, bus accidents aren’t altogether uncommon here in Florida.
 The other unfortunate reality is that oftentimes, bus accidents injure several people at once, whether it be other motorists or passengers on board.
-No matter the case, if you were hurt in a bus accident due to no fault of your own, you should contact a Miami bus accident lawyer from Aigen Law Firm today.
+No matter the case, if you were hurt in a bus accident due to no fault of your own, you should contact a Miami bus accident lawyer from Aigen Injury Law today.
 We can help you fight for the financial compensation you deserve and need.

 Were you hurt in a bus accident because of someone else’s negligence?
-No passenger harmed in such an accident should proceed without a competent Miami auto accident lawyer on their side.
+No passenger harmed in such an accident should proceed without a competent Miami bus accident lawyer on their side.
 Our firm is ready to fight for you.

 Determining Liability in a Bus Accident